Car lover's dream, McLaren F1 supercar to be sold at auction

-NEW YORK (Reuters) - Deep-pocketed car lovers will have a chance to buy a rare McLaren F1 when it goes on the auction block this summer, as part of a sale of a private collection of some of the world’s finest sports and supercars.
+NEW YORK, June 3 (Reuters) - Deep-pocketed car lovers will have a chance to buy a rare McLaren F1 when it goes on the auction block this summer, as part of a sale of a private collection of some of the world’s finest sports and supercars.

 The 1998 orange, three-seater F1 “LM-Specification” car is one of the highlights of The Pinnacle Portfolio, a collection of more than 20 post-World War Two cars that is expected to fetch a total of more than $65 million in a standalone sale on Aug.
 13 by RM Sotheby’s at California’s Monterey 2015 Classic Car Auctions.